Analysis | What’s the RCEP and What Happened to the TPP?

 3. Is India’s loss a big deal?

-It would have been the second-biggest economy in the RCEP, so yes.
+It would have been the third-biggest economy in the RCEP, so yes.
 On the other hand, China has been seeking to tie up the deal expeditiously as the country faces slowing growth from a trade war with the U.S. It is also looking to further integrate with regional economies just as the Trump administration urges Asian nations to shun Chinese infrastructure loans and 5G technology.
-China says India is welcome to come back aboard whenever it’s ready.
+China says India is welcome to come back aboard whenever it’s ready, and that it’s willing to sign high-standard, free-trade agreements with more countries.

 4. What’s different about the RCEP?